 The Rise of the Modern Bridal Industry

 The evolution of wedding attire and the history of bridal fashion changed a lot in the 20th century.
 This was thanks to the modern bridal industry growing.
-Middle-class people wanted more formal weddings, which led to the need for wedding planners.
+As couples began focusing on managing wedding expectations, middle-class people wanted more formal weddings, which led to the need for wedding planners.

 Bride’s Magazine started in 1934, and Modern Bride came out in 1949.
 These magazines made the white wedding dress the standard for brides in the West.
 Movies from Hollywood also made this tradition popular after World War II.